Why is Authority snubbed by those who most need to develop it?

 A leadership... in a tight spot

-For years I've studied and followed leadership, particularly Authoritativeness, which is its soul, and I've met a few leaders; but leaders who didn't rely on their position to gain followers (Authoritarianism)... frankly, not many.
+For years I've studied and followed leadership, particularly Authority, which is its soul, and I've met a few leaders; but leaders who didn't rely on their position to gain followers (Authoritarianism)... frankly, not many.

 5 Great Reasons to Consider More Authoritative Leadership